Charles Donagh Maginnis: Biography

-In the Boston area, Maginnis also built the church of St. Catherine of Genoa in Somerville, Massachusetts, St. John The Evangelist in Cambridge and St. Aidan's Church in Brookline, Massachusetts where he was a parishioner along with the Kennedy family and other prominent Irish-Americans.
+In the Boston area, Maginnis also built the church of St. Catherine of Genoa in Somerville, Massachusetts, St. John The Evangelist in Cambridge and St. Aidan's Church in Brookline, Massachusetts, where he was a parishioner along with the Kennedy family and other prominent Irish-Americans.
 St. Aidan's, the location of the christening of John F. Kennedy, has since been closed and may be converted into housing in the near future.
 In other parts of the country he designed the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., the Cathedral of Mary Our Queen in Baltimore and the interior of Emmanual Masqueray's Basilica of St Mary in Minneapolis as well as the sacristy and rectory for the Cathedral of St. Paul in Saint Paul.
 Among his other designs are the chancel at Trinity Church in Boston's Copley Square and the high altar at St. Patrick's Cathedral, New York.

-From 1937 to 1939 Maginnis held the office of President of the American Institute of Architects.
-In 1948 the Institute presented him with the Gold Medal for "outstanding service to American architecture," the highest award in the profession.
+From 1937 to 1939, Maginnis held the office of President of the American Institute of Architects.
+In 1948, the Institute presented him with the Gold Medal for "outstanding service to American architecture," the highest award in the profession.
 He received honorary degrees from, among others, Boston College, Harvard, Holy Cross, Notre Dame and Tufts.
-He died at St. Elizabeth's Hospital in Boston, Massachusetts in 1955.
+He died at St. Elizabeth's Hospital in Boston, Massachusetts in 1955 and was buried at Holyhood Cemetery.

 The Charles D. Maginnis archives and the Maginnis & Walsh archives are housed at the Burns Library of Rare Books and Special Collections at Boston College.
 The Maginnis & Walsh collection at the Boston Public Library contains work of the architectural firm from 1913 to 1952.